tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 ![login-hash](onetwoseven-loginswp-hash.png)

-With the the found hash I went to an <a href="https://crackstation.net/" target="_blank">online-hashcrack-website</a> to see if it's a known hash.
+With a hash found, I went to an <a href="https://crackstation.net/" target="_blank">online-hashcrack-website</a> to see if it's a known hash.

 ![crackstation-hash](onetwoseven-crackstation.png)